9th8/up-to-date-real-world-haskell/20-systems-programming-in-haskell.md

 There are a few other housekeeping things we must be careful about.
 When you call `forkProcess`, just about everything about your program is cloned.[^4] That includes the set of open file descriptors (handles).
-Programs detect when they\'re done receiving input from a pipe by checking the end-of-file indicator.
+Programs detect when they're done receiving input from a pipe by checking the end-of-file indicator.
 When the process at the writing end of a pipe closes the pipe, the process at the reading end will receive an end-of-file indication.
-However, if the writing file descriptor exists in more than one process, the end-of-file indicator won\'t be sent until all processes have closed that particular FD.
+However, if the writing file descriptor exists in more than one process, the end-of-file indicator won't be sent until all processes have closed that particular FD.
 Therefore, we must keep track of which FDs are opened so we can close them all in the child processes.
 We must also close the child ends of the pipes in the